Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning

 \subsection{Main Theorem Proof}

-Finally, we formally prove our main theorem \ref{theorem:main_modify} in this sub-section, thereby verifying the Hypotheses \ref{hypothesis} in the main paper.
+Finally, we formally prove our main theorem \colorref{theorem:main_modify} in this sub-section, thereby verifying the Hypotheses \colorref{hypothesis} in the main paper.
 Since the $d$ components of ${\boldsymbol V}(s_i) - {\boldsymbol V}(s_j)$ are independent of each other, we only consider the $d$-th dimensional component and the rest of the components $V_d(s_i) - V_d(s_j)$ can be proved in the same way.